 Many people think that high blood pressure will make them feel ill.
 In studies, people who know they have high blood pressure often report more symptoms than people who are unaware they have high blood pressure.
 This suggests that people labeled as having high blood pressure are more likely to feel symptoms.
 In fact, these studies found that most symptoms are not caused by high blood pressure itself.

 When people with high blood pressure do have symptoms, the symptoms are usually caused by:

-- An underlying condition which is causing the high blood pressure (such as kidney or heart disease, obstructive sleep apnea, or thyroid disease)
+- An underlying condition (such as kidney or heart disease, sleep apnea, or thyroid disease)

 - A hypertensive crisis, which is a medical emergency (an episode of severe high blood pressure over 180/120 mm Hg and symptoms of organ damage)

 - Side effects from blood pressure medication